American Knife and Tool Institute

 Pocket Clip Carry

 An issue with most concealed carry prohibitions is to what extent the item must be visible.
-There is, unfortunately very little guidance from the statute itself, or the courts in North Carolina on this point.
+There is, unfortunately, very little guidance from the statute itself or the courts in North Carolina on this point.
 Whether pocket clip carry is exposure such that the knife will not be considered concealed is a question we are often asked, but which is dependent on the facts of each case and can only be answered by a North Carolina jury.
+A copy of the standard North Carolina jury instruction regarding concealed carry is available here – NC-r235.10 NC concealed jury instruction.

 Across the country, rest stops along the Interstate highway network have been attractive locations where criminals can prey upon vulnerable travelers.
-The North Carolina legislature has wisely allowed people to better protect themselves and to discourage criminals by allowing possession of weapons, openly or concealed, at state owned rest areas and rest stops along the highways.
-The allowance of concealed carry discourages those who might waylay by creating the uncertainty that random victim might be armed.
-It is somewhat the opposite of a gun free zone /‘weapon free zone where a criminal has little fear of armed opposition.
+The North Carolina legislature has wisely allowed people to protect themselves better and to discourage criminals by allowing possession of weapons, openly or concealed, at state-owned rest areas and rest stops along the highways.
+The allowance of concealed carry discourages those who might waylay by creating the uncertainty that random victims might be armed.
+It is somewhat the opposite of a gun-free zone /weapon-free zone where a criminal has little fear of armed opposition.

 (1) The weapon was not a firearm;